suriya-mca/Sqlite3_Image/CONTRIBUTING.md

 # Contributing to Sqlite3_Image

-Thank you for considering contributing to podman-init!
+Thank you for considering contributing to Sqlite3_Image!
 We appreciate your interest in making this project better.

 ## How to Contribute
 We welcome contributions in various forms, including bug reports, feature requests, code improvements, documentation enhancements, and more.
 Here's how you can contribute: